Tammy Jackson, M.S., M. Div., Licensed Psychologist /Founder/Executive Director

 Mark received his Master’s of Counseling Psychology from Avila University.
 He is

 currently working on his doctoral degree in Clinical Psychology.
 While at Avila, Mark assisted with psychological research about learning theories, comparing therapeutic approaches, and performance anxiety.
 Mark has experience working in a psychiatric hospital with children and adolescents.
 He gained experience working with individuals, groups, couples and families during his work in private practice.

 816-246-4465, ext.
 8

 Alicia has worked with Healing Grace assisting in office duties since 2013 while she was attending UMKC to obtain her Bachelor’s degree in Psychology.
 After finishing there, she continued on to get her Master’s in Counseling Psychology and a Certificate in Child and Adolescent Counseling from Avila University.
-She completed her course work in May of 2015 and is currently under supervision as a counselor while working towards her state license.
-You may still see her helping in the office as needed, and is happy to assist clients when possible in this manner as well.
+She completed her course work in May of 2015.
+She has recently completed training to become a certified yoga instructor to integrate the mind-body connection in healing with her clients.

 Mary Starr, M.A., LPC